Skip to content

 Understanding Voltage Dividers

 A voltage divider is one of the most fundamental circuits in electronics.
 It consists of two resistors connected in series between a voltage source and ground, with the output voltage taken from the junction between them.
-The output voltage is a fraction of the input, determined by the ratio of the two resistors: Vout = Vin × R2 / (R1 + R2).
+The output voltage is a fraction of the input, determined by the ratio of the two resistors.
+See the Formulas Used section above for the exact equations used by this calculator.

 Voltage dividers are used extensively in sensor interfaces, ADC input scaling, bias networks, and reference voltage generation.
 While simple in concept, proper design requires attention to loading effects — if the load impedance is not significantly higher than R2, the actual output voltage will be lower than the calculated value.